Sifting by genre!

 Interested in sagas?

 This is a deceptive category, for as time advances, most contemporary works become part of our past.
 That’s why I released The Road to Renewal: Annotated.
-While this novel takes place only a quarter-century ago, enough has changed to confuse those who do not know its stage or props.
+While this novel takes place only a quarter-century ago, enough has changed to confuse those who do not recognize its stage or props.
 The hardcover’s nearly 100 pages of historical notes and writing/theological essays help fill those gaps.

 The Jonah Cycle presents a more traditional example of historical fiction.
-The first novel takes readers back almost three thousand years to the expansion-minded reign of Israel’s King Jeroboam II and his prophet/general, who receives new orders: deliver God’s message to his people’s worst enemies.
+The first novel takes readers back almost three thousand years to the expansion-minded reign of Israel’s King Jeroboam II and his prophet/general.
+There Jonah receives new orders: deliver God’s message to his people’s worst enemies.
 The Prophet and the Dove approaches this biblical epic from its historical roots, bringing a new perspective to Jonah’s mission and the Assyrian response.
 The sequels leap from questions of supernatural guidance and rebellion to romantic adventure and demonic horror before ending, as it began, with warfare — this time on a global scale, as the ancient world posed it.

 My novels God’s Furry Angels and A Year in the Lives of God’s Furry Angels break the mold, mixing rural Kansas culture with adventurous animal fantasy to produce tales both timeless and contemporary, their characters fresh and relatable, their messages current and allegorical.